slobentanzer/snakemake-workshop/docs/source/tutorial/cluster_setup.rst

     folder where profile will be stored

 use_singularity
-    boolean, whether to use singularities by default if they are in the rules
+    boolean, whether to use singularities by default if they are in the rules (e.g. docker image)

 use_conda
     boolean,  whether to use conda environments by default if they are in the rules.
 I recommend setting this to true